Seven Documents You Must Have When Filing for Divorce in Arizona

 - You or your spouse may file a certified copy of this Order with your local law enforcement agency.
 You may obtain a certified copy from the Clerk of the Court that issues this Order.
 If any changes are made to this Order and you have filed a certified copy of this Order with your local law enforcement agency, you must notify them of the changes.

-Filing the Summons in an Arizona Divorce
+Filing The Summons in the Divorce

 You will also need to file a Summons in an Arizona divorce.
 A Summons is an official court document that must be served on the other spouse along with the other Arizona divorce documents.
 The Summons notifies the other spouse that a lawsuit for divorce has been filed against them.